 &lt;sup>3 See s.
 120(2)(c) of the Securities Act (Alberta), s.
-120 (2)(c) of the Securities Act (British Columbia), s.
+120 (2)(c) of the Securities Rules (British Columbia), s.
 61(2)(c) of the Securities Act (Ontario) and s.
 15(3) of the Securities Act (Quebec).
+Please refer to the securities legislation of the other Canadian jurisdictions to determine the applicable provisions for those jurisdictions.

-may face in the short term and may help investors avoid or minimize negative consequences when making investment decisions.
+As a result of these statutory provisions, consideration of an issuer's financial condition is a critical part of every prospectus review.
+A prospectus must contain clear disclosure on how the issuer intends to use the proceeds raised in the offering as well as disclosure of the issuer's financial condition, including any liquidity concerns.
+This disclosure is important to investors because it provides warnings about significant risks that the issuer is facing or may face in the short term and may help investors avoid or minimize negative consequences when making investment decisions.
 Relevant information in this context may include disclosure on negative cash flow from operating activities, working capital deficiencies, net losses and significant going concern risks.